 In the meantime, prepare the filling.
 Heat 1 tablespoon of coconut oil in a cast-iron skillet over medium heat.
-Then, add minced shallots and sauté until they’re translucent.
-Throw in the minced garlic and stir it around until it’s fragrant (~30 seconds).
-Add the ground pork and cook it until it’s no longer pink.
+Add the minced shallots and sauté until they are translucent.
+Throw in the minced garlic and stir it around until it is fragrant (~30 seconds).
+Add the ground pork and cook until it’s no longer pink.

 Remove the squash out of the microwave and place it on a foil lined baking tray.
 Fill the squash up to the top (I had about 1/3 of the filling left over that I will chow on later this week).

 Add the chicken broth to the filling and cover with the top of the squash.
 Place the stuffed squash in the oven for 45 minutes to 1 hour or until the flesh is easily pierced with a knife.

 Henry and I split it in half…